wang9hu/cheatsheets-and-misc/myJavascriptNote.md

   - `Object.is(value1, value2)`

-    - return: A Boolean indicating whether or not the two arguments are the same value.
+    - **return**: A Boolean indicating whether or not the two arguments are the same value.
     - truthy: both `undefined`|`null`|`NaN`|`true`/`false`|same strings|same reference|same number|`+0`/`-0`
     - vs `==`: `Object.is()` does not coerce value types
     - vs `===`: